Election campaigning - 6 principles

 If they are interested in voting NONE, look at the leaflet with them to see what it means and what it could achieve.
-Show them the image on the leaflet of how Vote NONE, so they really are confident to do it on the day.
+Show the image on the leaflet of how to Vote NONE, so they are confident to do it on the day.

 Principle 4 - respect people